 Guano is the excrement of seabirds and bats.
 Bat guano is a decent source of potassium, containing 1.5% potassium by weight.

-It is difficult to find bat guano on your own, so you will probably need to buy it from a store or online.
+It is difficult to find bat guano on your own (unless you often embark on adventures like Indiana Jones).
+So, you will probably need to buy it from a store or online.

-Bat guano has a medium release time, and is effective for perhaps a month or two.
+Bat guano has a medium release time, and it is effective for perhaps a month or two.

-One caution is that bat guano has a low pH (very acidic), so it should be used with caution to avoid burning your plants with a sudden change in pH.
+One caution is that bat guano has a low pH (that is, it is very acidic).
+So, use it with caution to avoid burning your plants with a sudden change in pH.

 Only use bat guano directly in soils with high pH, or else mix it into your compost pile to dilute the acidity.